 Weak noise insertions in the capturing path should not require especially pre-processed reference signals as described in ITU-T P.862.3 Section 7.10.

-(OK)

 It is intended that P.ONRA model rates level and loudness deviations as present in a P.835 test.

-(OK)

 2.3 Model requirements